Nia DaCosta

 Nia DaCosta (born November 8, 1989) is an American filmmaker.
-She rose to prominence when she made her feature-length debut as a writer and director with the crime thriller film Little Woods (2018), winning the Nora Ephron Prize for Female Filmmakers at the Tribeca Film Festival.
+She rose to prominence when she made her feature film debut with the crime drama film Little Woods (2018), which earned her a nomination for the American Independent Award for Best Feature Film at the Denver Film Festival and won the Nora Ephron Award at the Tribeca Film Festival.

-After working on other projects, most notably directing two episodes of the British thriller series Top Boy in 2019, DaCosta became the first black female director to debut at No. 1 at the U.S. box office for the weekend opening of the horror film Candyman (2021).
-She then became the first black woman to direct a Marvel Comics film with The Marvels (2023), which, despite being a box-office bomb, became the highest-grossing film directed by a black woman.
+After directing two episodes of the crime thriller drama series Top Boy (2019), DaCosta became the first Black female director to debut at No. 1 at the U.S. box office for the weekend opening of the supernatural horror film Candyman (2021).
+She then became the first Black woman to direct a Marvel Comics film with The Marvels (2023), which became the highest-grossing film directed by a Black woman as well as a box-office bomb.
+DaCosta has since directed films including Hedda (2025) and 28 Years Later: The Bone Temple (2026).

 Early life and education

 Nia DaCosta was born in the Brooklyn borough of New York City on November 8, 1989, and grew up in Harlem.
 Her Jamaican mother, Charmaine DaCosta, was a founding vocalist of the band Worl-A-Girl.
 Her original aspiration was to become a poet.
 When she was 16 years old, she took an A.P.
 English class, where she was exposed to the work of Joseph Conrad upon reading his book Heart of Darkness.
 She became obsessed with films after watching Apocalypse Now, which led her to study cinema from the New Hollywood era, finding inspiration in directors such as Francis Ford Coppola, Sidney Lumet, Martin Scorsese, and Steven Spielberg.
 Citing Scorsese in particular as her primary influence, she enrolled at New York University's Tisch School of the Arts and graduated in 2011.
 While there, she met Scorsese during her work as a television production assistant.
-She later earned a degree from London's Royal Central School of Speech and Drama.
+She later earned an MA in Writing for Stage and Broadcast Media from London's Royal Central School of Speech and Drama.